Dynamic Exploration-Exploitation Trade-Off in Active Learning Regression with Bayesian Hierarchical Modeling: Experimental results

 \section{Experimental results}

-In this section, we present the experimental setup, performance evaluation of the proposed methodology, and its comparison with other active learning strategies over six simulated experiments and one real-world case study for predicting the property of MAX phase materials.
+In this section, we present the experimental setup and focus on the performance evaluation of the proposed methodology.
+We compare the performance of BHEEM with other active learning strategies over six simulated experiments and one real-world case study for predicting the property of MAX phase materials.
+Later on, we discuss convergence and sensitivity analysis of the process.